-You can practice nervous system vocabulary with the online crossword below.
+You can practice nervous system vocabulary with the crossword below.
 All the words in the puzzle are included in the introduction.
 (The purpose of this overview is to demonstrate the vocabulary in context.)

 So if you need more than the crossword clues to guess a word, look through the introduction to find it.